Night of the Grizzly

 had initiated the attack on her after Tim had been dragged off.

-to her, which would have given her enough time to back away and
+returned to her, which would have given her enough time to back

-get to the beach, where she could have hidden until the next day
+away and get to the beach, where she could have hidden until

-when Willy Fulton was expected to arrive, but when faced with
+the next day when Willy Fulton was expected to arrive, but when

-the horror's she had just witnessed, who can blame her for losing
+faced with the horror's she had just witnessed, who can blame

 This latter scenario can not be confirmed because thankfully for us the video tape ran out before it occurred.